Want your MIDI drums to sound more like the real thing? There are a number of techniques you can use to become a drum programming expert.

 Listen to some of your favorite songs and pay attention to how the drums sound.
 Once you find something that sounds right for your track, choose it as your reference.

-Try to recreate the drum sound from your reference for your own song.
+Try to recreate the kit sound from your reference for your own song.

 Pay attention to how loud each of the drums are in comparison to one another.